densen1978/densen1978/README.md

 📫 You can reach me via email at densen1@yahoo.com.

-⚡ Fun fact: I love exploring various commercials and filming projects backstage!
+⚡ Fun fact: I love participating in the shooting of various commercials, movies and tv series!